 The servers that are assigned the networking role are responsible for L3 routing - east-west, north-south - DHCP, and DNS services.
 It is recommended to have more than one network node for redundancy purposes.

-Run DHCP Servers on Host: Check this box if you would like to make this server DHCP capable.
 It is recommended to make all network nodes DHCP capable.

 Step 3: Networking configuration during hypervisor authorization

 For tunneling-based network support i.e. if you choose VXLAN or GRE in step 1, the only configuration change that you would need to make on both the Network Node (in case of legacy mode) and the Hypervisors is to select the tunnel endpoint that you would use for data traffic.